Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Introduction

 For the iterative solution of \eqref{eq:SE3}, the conjugate gradient (CG) method \cite{HestenesStiefel1952} has been applied with diagonal scaling preconditioners \cite{CarpenterShanno1993,PortugalResendeVeigaJudice2000,Korzak2000} or incomplete Cholesky preconditioners \cite{Mehrotra1992b,KarmarkarRamakrishnan1991,ChinVannelli1994,MehrotraWang1996}.
 LSQR with a preconditioner was used in \cite{GillMurraySaundersTomlinWright1986}.
 A matrix-free method of using CG for least squares (CGLS) preconditioned by a partial Cholesky decomposition was proposed in \cite{Gondzio2012a}.
 In \cite{Cui2009th}, a preconditioner based on Greville's method \cite{CuiHayamiYin2011} for generalized minimal residual (GMRES) method was applied.
 Suitable preconditioners were also introduced for particular fields such as the minimum-cost network flow problem in \cite{ResendeVeiga1993,JudicePatricioPortugalResendeVeiga2003,MonteiroONeal2003,MonteiroONealTsuchiya2004}.
 One may refer to \cite{DApuzzoDeSimoneDiSerafino2010} for a review on the application of numerical linear algebra algorithms to the solutions of KKT systems in the optimization context.

 In this paper, we propose to solve \eqref{eq:SE3} using Krylov subspace methods preconditioned by stationary inner-iterations recently proposed for least squares problems in \cite{HayamiYinIto2010,MorikuniHayami2013,MorikuniHayami2015}.
 In Section \ref{sec:lp_InteriorPoint}, we briefly describe the framework of Mehrotra's predictor-corrector interior-point algorithm we implemented and the normal equations arising from this algorithm.
 In Section \ref{sec:lp_InnerIterKrylov}, we specify the application of our method to the normal equations.
-In Section \ref{sec:lp_NumericalExperiments}, we present numerical results in comparison with a modified sparse Cholesky method and three direct solvers in \textsc{CVX}, a major public package for specifying and solving convex programs \cite{GrantBoyd2014,GrantBoyd2008}.
+In Section \ref{sec:lp_NumericalExperiments}, we present numerical results comparing our method with a modified sparse Cholesky method, three direct solvers in \textsc{CVX}, a major public package for specifying and solving convex programs \cite{GrantBoyd2014,GrantBoyd2008}, and direct and iterative solvers in PDCO \cite{saunders2002pdco}.
+The testing problems include the typical LP problems from the \textsc{Netlib}, \textsc{Qaplib} and \textsc{Mittelmann} collections in \cite{DavisHu2011} and basis pursuit problems from the package Atomizer \cite{chen1995atomizer}.
 In Section \ref{sec:lp_conclusion}, we conclude the paper.

 Throughout, we use bold lower case letters for column vectors.
 We denote quantities related to the $k$th interior-point iteration by using a superscript with round brackets, e.g.,~$\boldsymbol{x}^{(k)}$, the $k$th iteration of Krylov subspace methods by using a subscript without brackets, e.g.,~$\boldsymbol{x}_{k}$, and the $k$th inner iteration by using a superscript with angle brackets, e.g.,~$\boldsymbol{x}^{\langle k\rangle}$. $\mathcal{R}(A)$ denotes the range space of a matrix $A$. $\kappa(A)$ denotes the condition number $\kappa(A) = \sigma_1(A)/\sigma_r(A)$, where $\sigma_1(A)$ and $\sigma_r(A)$ denote the maximum and minimum nonzero singular values of $A$, respectively. $\mathcal{K}_k (A, \boldsymbol{b}) = \mathrm{span} \lbrace \boldsymbol{b}, A \boldsymbol{b}, \dots, A^{k-1} \boldsymbol{b} \rbrace$ denotes the Krylov subspace of order $k$.